Sumner Group(Phanerozoic | Paleozoic | Permian [Cimarronian])at surface, covers 1 % of this area

-Nolans Limestone- upper and lower limestone separated by shale, 40 ft thick.
+Nolans Limestone- upper and lower limestone seperated by shale, 40 ft thick.
 Odell Shale- mostly red and green shale, 40 ft. thick.
 Winfield Limestone (base WF)- cherty limestone with fossiliferous gray shale, 25 ft. thick.
-Doyle Shale- two shale members separated limestone, 70 ft. thick.
-Barneston Limestone (base BA)- two thick limestone members separated by thin limestone, 90 ft. thick: with Fort Riley Limestone Member( base FR)- gray to tan massive to thin bedded limestone with minor gray shale, 45 ft thick.
-Matfeild Shale- two varicolored shale members separated by limestone, 80 ft. thick.
-Wreford Limestone- two cherty limestone members separated shale, 40 ft. thick.
+Doyle Shale- two shale members seperated limestone, 70 ft. thick.
+Barneston Limestone (base BA)- two thick limestone members seperated by thin limestone, 90 ft. thick: with Fort Riley Limestone Member( base FR)- gray to tan massive to thin bedded limestone with minor gray shale, 45 ft thick.
+Matfeild Shale- two varicolored shale members seperated by limestone, 80 ft. thick.
+Wreford Limestone- two cherty limestone members seperated shale, 40 ft. thick.

 Includes: Grenola Limestone, Roca Shale, Red Eagle Limestone (base RE), Johnson Shale, Foraker Limestone (base FO), Janesville Shale with Five Point Limestone Member (base FP), Falls City Limestone, and Onaga Shale.